busybeaver42/kv3/README.md

     use: arecord -l to get information you need to modify the card and device id inside the configuration file (modify it at line 20 - card and 21 - device).
     You will found a lot of example configuration files below /kv3/cfg/...

+    hint: perhaps you have to modify the source code for the default sound device equal to card and device of the kinect azure inside file ../kv3/sup/audio/include/kv3audio.h
+    71 #define DEFAULT_DEVICE      "plughw:2,0" // plughw:card,device

 ### kv3 GUI - with pointcloud visualisation